-CRS § 18-5-211 is the Colorado law prohibiting insurance fraud.
-This is defined as deliberately making false claims or giving false information.
-The crime can be prosecuted as a misdemeanor or a felony and carries penalties of up to 3 years in prison and fines of up to $100,000.00.
+CRS § 18-5-211 is the Colorado law prohibiting insurance fraud, which is deliberately making false claims or giving false information to get an unearned benefit.
+Insurance fraud can be prosecuted as a misdemeanor or a felony and carries penalties of up to three years in prison and fines of up to $100,000.

 Examples: